vka007/montyCloudPulse/ARCHITECTURE.md

 # MontyCloud Pulse - Application Architecture

 ## Overview
-MontyCloud Pulse is a React-based cloud resource monitoring dashboard built with TypeScript, Material-UI, and Zustand for state management.
-This document outlines the refactored component and page architecture.
+MontyCloud Pulse is a React-based cloud resource monitoring dashboard built with TypeScript, Material-UI, Highcharts, and Zustand for state management.
+This document outlines the current component and page architecture with all implemented features.

 ## Architecture Principles